The 2020 Pilgrimage cancelled

 Thursday 12th Nov: Leave Tokyo by JAL, arrive at Heathrow on the same day

-The trip will be accompanied by Keiko, Daniel (Keiko's son), Harue from the UK, and Dr Jinsai (part of trip in Japan).
+The pilgrims would be accompanied by Keiko, Daniel (Keiko's son), Harue from the UK, and Dr Jinsai (part of trip in Japan).